Close Looks: "Queen on Board" by Nelson Morales

 - Nelson Morales’ artwork often captures human characteristics such as strength, perseverance, self-awareness, and compassion.
 What other human qualities do you sense from this image?

-- Read more about Queen on Board in the Ackland’s About the Art guide here.
+- Read more about Queen on Board in the Ackland’s About the Art guide.

 - Learn more about Nelson Morales and his work.
-View the artist’s website here.
+View the artist’s website.

-- Visit the website for the exhibition Transamerica/n: Gender, Identity, Appearance Today from the McNay Art Museum in San Antonio, Texas here.
-Transamerica/n is the country’s first broad survey of contemporary artwork from across North America to explore the construction of identity through gender and outward appearance.
+- Transamerica/n: Gender, Identity, Appearance Today is the country’s first broad survey of contemporary artwork from across North America to explore the construction of identity through gender and outward appearance.
+It was organized by the McNay Art Museum in San Antonio, Texas.
 Photographs by Nelson Morales are included in the exhibition.
+Visit the website for Transamerica/n.

 Artist Conversation with Nelson Morales